sezzle/sezzle-merchant-resources/Widgets/Static Widgets.md

 # Static Widgets

-For Shopify Buy + non-Shopify storefront, the widget script does not work.
-Instead, add the <a href="https://github.com/sezzle/static-widgets/blob/production/src/sezzle-shopify-buy-static-widget/sezzle-shopify-buy-static-widget.html" target="_blank">static widget lite</a> with the instructions provided in the file.

 For Shopify and custom platforms, the <a href="https://github.com/sezzle/static-widgets" target="_blank">static widget</a> was created as an alternative to the standard widget script with the following benefits:

 * Fully self-contained - no communication with the Sezzle server.